What is a Migrahack?

 Where can I park?

 More information about logistics such as transportation and parking will be sent out to registrants in September.

 Tell me more about the money available for community members.

 We have $100 available for 100 non-DU attendees who are members of a community that has lived experience with immigration (whether personally or through your career).
 To be eligible for the $100 you must participate as a member of a team that produces a data-rich multimedia story at the end of the Migrahack.
 Funds will be made available after Saturday evening’s closing ceremonies.
 If you are eligible you may register for the event normally; just be sure to select the checkbox on the first page indicating that you are interested in receiving funding.

 I am attending one or more of the events and have a food allergy.
 How do I tell you?

 All of our meals will be served buffet-style, so we will have a range of options available.
 If you have a severe allergy and are worried about cross-contamination please contact us at email@example.com or at 303-871-2166.

 We will provide childcare free of charge during the following timeslots.
 Please click the button next to the timeslots you need on the registration form and we will contact you closer to the event with more information.
 The timeslots are Friday, Sept.
 27 from 8:00 a.m. until 6:30 p.m., and on Saturday, Sept.
 28 from 3:30 – 7:30 p.m.

 Will there be an interpreter on site?

-Yes, we are planning to have interpreters on site for the full two days.
+Yes, we plan to have interpreters on site for the full two days.
 We have not yet finalized the details, so if you’re curious as to whether we will have an interpreter for a certain language, please email us at firstname.lastname@example.org.